Thursday, January 27, 2011

 London through its charity shops #6: Fulham

 On the North End Road with its vibrant fruit & veg markets, ethnic grocers and cheap household goods shops are a few charity shops.
-Cancer Research is small; The British Heart Foundation has lots of cheap CDs, books and DVDs.
-A little further along is a spacious FARA, split over two floors.
+Cancer Research is cramped; The British Heart Foundation is pretty big with lots of cheap CDs, books and DVDs.
+A little further along is a spacious FARA, split over two floors; clothes are good, CDs and DVDS not.
+Lots of crappy records.
+The place feels a bit grubby.

 On the Fulham Road, walking from Fulham Broadway towards Bishops Park, things go unsurprisingly upmarket.
 Except the Teddy Bear Children Support which looked like it had just opened – as it stood, it was rubbish, with stuff on the floor and very little order.
 It might be better now*.
 There's a very nice MIND with cheap £1 CDs.
 Trinity Hospice was also very nice.
 FARA Kids we didn't bother with.
 Geranium Shops for the Blind was likewise very nice, and clean, but pricey.
 FARA was good, promising, but didn't quite deliver.
 Lots of pictures and frames.